wa1tnr/rp2040-ard-mbed-platformio-aa/monitor.d/monitor-ff/README.md

 command/control loop interface - usually via serial).

 # NEWS

+A more true 'SRAM' stand-in is now used - the original array was declared 'const int memory []' whereas the new array drops the 'const' qualifier.

+The old one is copied over to the new one, during program setup.
+The old one is still used to specify the program (in its customary mnemonics).

+The new buffer is where the switch/case construct looks for its instructions (the 'program' that it follows and tries to execute .. usually successfully).

+The new buffer is

+   int RAMSPACE [RAM_SIZE];

+ $  egrep RAM_SIZE n_monitor-ff_SKETCH.cpp

+// #define RAM_SIZE 0x1200

+   #define RAM_SIZE 0x2C8

+   int RAMSPACE [RAM_SIZE];

+# Older News

 op_code table defines altered significantly, with the advent of a ram dumper.